VIPCALs: A fully automated calibration pipeline for very long baseline interferometry data: Calibration workflow

 In addition to delay, the ionosphere also induces Faraday rotation, a rotation of the polarization plane of the wave due to the presence of the geomagnetic field.
 This effect is also dispersive and becomes relevant when calibrating full-polarization data.

-\texttt{AIPS} can correct for both ionospheric dispersive delay and Faraday rotation with the task \textit{TECOR}, which applies corrections based on global TEC maps provided in the IONEX (IONospheric map EXchange) format. \texttt{VIPCALs} automates this step by retrieving the appropriate IONEX files corresponding to the observation dates, and handling any changes in file naming conventions across different epochs\footnote{\url{https://www.earthdata.nasa.gov/data/space-geodesy-techniques/gnss/atmospheric-products}}.
-The ionospheric corrections are applied to calibration table CL2.
+With the task \textit{TECOR}, \texttt{AIPS} can correct for both ionospheric dispersive delay and Faraday rotation. \textit{TECOR} applies corrections based on global TEC maps provided in the IONospheric map EXchange format (IONEX). \texttt{VIPCALs} automates this step by retrieving the appropriate IONEX files corresponding to the observation dates, and handling any changes in file naming conventions across different epochs.\footnote{\url{https://www.earthdata.nasa.gov/data/space-geodesy-techniques/gnss/atmospheric-products}} The ionospheric corrections are applied to calibration table CL2.
 For observations prior to June 1998, before the availability of IONEX maps, the initial calibration table CL1 is simply copied to CL2, as no TEC-based correction can be applied.